|Nutrition Facts (per serving)|

 Click Play to See This Recipe Come Together

-In a large skillet over medium heat, add oil and the sausage.
+Add the oil and the sausage to large skillet over medium heat.
 Cook for 5 to 10 minutes, stirring occasionally, breaking up sausage into crumbles until it starts to get a little crispy.

 Add garlic and red pepper flakes and cook for 1 more minute, stirring constantly.